Kenosha peaceful on fourth night of protests as armed militias stay away after deadly shooting

 There was no visible National Guard presence in the city Wednesday night, but some activists said protesters were arrested by officers in unmarked cars — a tactic used by federal agents in Portland and elsewhere.

-Jennifer Scheurle, a board member for Riot Kitchen, a non profit that provides protesters and homeless people with meals, said that officers arrested eight people from the group before Wednesday’s protest.
+Jennifer Scheurle, a board member for Riot Kitchen, a nonprofit that provides protesters and homeless people with meals, said that officers arrested eight people from the group before Wednesday’s protest.
 A video shows the moment that the vehicles with no license plates surrounded the group’s silver van at an intersection.
 One officer smashed the passenger’s side window and dragged a woman out.

 “We don’t know where they are or where they’ve been taken,” Scheurle said.
 “We’re just scared."